Defensive Driving

 Once the power assist is used up, it can take longer to stop and the brake pedal will be harder to push.

-counterclockwise and pull the
+driving environment, and the